websanco/liferay-learn/docs/dxp/7.x/en/using-search/search-administration-and-tuning/synonym-sets.md

 ## Requirement and Limitations

 Synonym Sets are only supported when using Elasticsearch as your search engine.
-If you are using Solr or need to install Elasticsearch, see [Getting Started with Elasticsearch](../installing-and-upgrading-a-search-engine/elasticsearch/getting-started-with-elasticsearch.md).
+Learn about installing Elasticsearch in [Getting Started with Elasticsearch](../installing-and-upgrading-a-search-engine/elasticsearch/getting-started-with-elasticsearch.md).

 Synonym Sets work with fields indexed in two locales: English and Spanish.
 Thus, the assets supporting localization out-of-the-box work with Synonym Sets.